-How to Type the Degree Symbol On iPhone, iPad, and Mac
+How to Type the Degree (°) Symbol On iPhone, iPad, and Mac

-In today’s fast-paced digital world, knowing the shortcuts and hidden features of our devices can significantly enhance productivity.
-The degree symbol (°) is one such character that is frequently used to represent temperature, angles, and geographical coordinates.
-In this article, I’ll teach you how to type the degree symbol on your iPhone, iPad, and Mac.
+The degree symbol (°) is one of the most used characters, however not everyone knows how to type it.
+In this article, I’ll teach you how to get the degree symbol on your iPhone, iPad, and Mac.

-How Do I Type the Degree Symbol on iPhone/iPad?
+How Do I Type the Degree (°) Symbol on iPhone and iPad?

 Typing the degree symbol on your iPhone or iPad is easy.
 Here’s how to do it.